chris-youn/tutorfy-website/README.md

 ## Articles Page:
 - Users are able to read certified articles that have been published by tutors
 - Users are able to also select what articles they want to see by the subject filter.
-- Users are able to search a article by a keyword also if they like.
+- Users are able to search a article by a keyword in the content of the articles also if they like.
+- Tutors and admins can archive/unarchive articles from within the articles page itself for ease of access, which is only visible to these types of users.
+- Tutors and admins can be redirected to the article creation page by clicking the "create article" button only visible to admins and tutors.

 ## Shop Page Functionalities:

 - Users can add products to a shopping cart, proceed to checkout.